Mexico plan to beef up tax revenues nears final Senate approval

 But the PAN has been at loggerheads with the PRI over the fiscal reform, forcing the PRI to work with the leftist Party of the Democratic Revolution (PRD) to improve the tax take.
 The PRD, by contrast, is against Pena Nieto's energy reform.

-The PAN walked away from the Senate debate on proposed amendments to the fiscal bill early on Wednesday after accusing the PRI of not taking its concerns seriously.
+The PAN walked away from the Senate debate on reservations to the fiscal bill early on Wednesday after accusing the PRI of not taking its concerns seriously.

-The PAN was upset when it failed to stop the standard rate of value added-tax of 16 percent from being extended to border states that now pay an 11 percent rate, and has said it will not return to debate the proposed amendments.
+The PAN was upset when it failed to stop the standard rate of value added-tax of 16 percent being extended to border states presently enjoying an 11 percent rate, and has said it will not return to debate the reservations.

-Senators took up discussion of the bill again on Wednesday evening, with lawmakers expecting a speedy vote on the reform that will boost Mexico's tax receipts by less than the previously estimated 2.7 percent of economic output by 2018.
+PRI Senator David Penchyna said he expected voting on the reservations to be wrapped up late on Wednesday, without the chamber making any serious alterations to the tax bill.

-Senators said they did not yet have an estimate for the impact the agreed-to changes would have on overall tax receipts.
+From around 6 p.m., senators were expected to start debating remaining reservations to the bill.

 OIL REFORM